Vegan Yule Log

 For the vanilla buttercream:

-Gently mix the butter in a bowl to soften it.
+Gently mix the margarine in a bowl to soften it.
 Add in the icing sugar a little bit at a time until smooth, using the soy milk to loosen it if needed.

 Add the vanilla extract and mix it in well.